Learning Contextually-Adaptive Rewards via Calibrated Features: Introduction

-Prior work in multi-task and meta IRL has focused on learning transferable representations across tasks~\cite{yamada2022task, yu2019meta}, and may thereby capture some contextual effects.
-Yet these approaches can at best \textit{implicitly} learn how context modulates features, often requiring substantial training data.
-Our key insight is that robots should instead \textit{explicitly} learn how context affects feature saliency via targeted human feedback, rather than hoping these patterns will emerge with ever-growing amounts of data.
+Predefined feature representations rarely capture contextual effects and are difficult to personalize, motivating approaches that learn representations from data.
+Multi-task and meta inverse reinforcement learning (IRL) methods aim to learn transferable structure by training shared representations across multiple tasks~\cite{yamada2022task, yu2019meta}.
+In principle, they could capture shared contextual effects--for example, learning that stove temperature consistently influences distance preferences across users' reward functions.
+In practice, however, they must learn two things simultaneously: how context modulates feature saliency and how users weight different features.
+As a result, contextual effects are captured only \textit{implicitly}, entangled with task-specific trade-offs, and disentangling the two requires large amounts of training data.
+Our key insight is that robots should instead \textit{explicitly} model and learn how context affects feature saliency via targeted human feedback, rather than hoping these patterns will emerge with ever-growing data.

-We propose learning these relationships through \textit{calibrated features} -- representations that incorporate contextual effects on task reward features.
-Instead of learning separate reward functions for each context, our method learns how contextual elements (e.g. stove temperature) should affect task feature values.
-For example, when the stove is off, the learned calibrated feature should map any distance from the stove to the same value – reflecting that being 2 or 10 steps away makes no practical difference when there's no heat to avoid.
+We propose learning these relationships through \textit{calibrated features}--representations that incorporate contextual effects on task reward features.
+Calibrated features explicitly capture how contextual elements (e.g., stove temperature) should affect task feature values.
+For example, when the stove is off, the learned calibrated feature should map any distance from the stove to the same value--reflecting that being 2 or 10 steps away makes no practical difference when there's no heat to avoid.
 We learn calibrated features as a function of the base feature and the input state.
-Therefore, the representations capture how the inherent state context affects the feature saliency.
-By capturing these patterns of contextual influence individually for each feature, our method enables more efficient transfer to new scenarios, even if task preferences change.
+Therefore, the representations capture how the inherent state context affects feature saliency.
+By capturing contextual effects individually for each feature, we learn contextually-aware representations that can be modularly reused and composed in new rewards.